rust-lang/rfcs/text/0000-typed-context-injection.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-The strongest alternative to typed context injection at the moment seems to be *context and capabilities* ([IRLO discussion](https://internals.rust-lang.org/t/blog-post-contexts-and-capabilities-in-rust/15833), [blog permalink](https://web.archive.org/web/20230420000109/https://tmandry.gitlab.io/blog/posts/2021-12-21-context-capabilities/)).
-This proposal works by transitively tracking which functions require which bits of context—which the proposal calls `capabilities`—and automatically passing the instances bound to these `capabilities` to the dependent function, regardless of whether its ancestor functions also request access to that capability.
+The strongest alternative to the typed context injection solution proposed by this RFC seems to be *context and capabilities* at the moment ([IRLO discussion](https://internals.rust-lang.org/t/blog-post-contexts-and-capabilities-in-rust/15833), [blog permalink](https://web.archive.org/web/20230420000109/https://tmandry.gitlab.io/blog/posts/2021-12-21-context-capabilities/)).
+This alternative proposal works by transitively tracking which functions require which bits of context—which the proposal calls `capabilities`—and automatically passes the instances bound to these `capabilities` to the dependent function, regardless of whether its ancestor functions also request access to that capability.

 There are a few key advantages to the *context and capabilities* solution:

-- To introduce a new component to a function's context, it's as simple as adding an additional declaration to the function's `with` block.
-In contrast, the typed context injection mechanism laid out in this proposal requires the function to add a context parameter to its signature and, if the calling ancestors haven't yet introduced this parameter to their signature, they must do so as well.
+- To introduce a new component to a function's context, it is as simple as adding an additional declaration to the function's `with` block.
+In contrast, the typed context injection mechanism laid out in this proposal requires the function to add a context parameter to its signature and, if the calling ancestors haven't yet introduced this parameter to their signatures, they must do so as well.
 A potential solution to this problem has been mentioned in the [future possibilities](#future-possibilities) section of this proposal.
-- Some traits definition may not have the capability to pass userdata to their implementors.
+- Some trait definitions may not have declared the capability to pass userdata to their implementors.
 The context and capabilities proposal can nonetheless work around this issue by adding the necessary context-passing for a given dispatch scenario during monomorphization.
 A potential solution to this problem has been mentioned in the [future possibilities](#future-possibilities) section of this proposal.

-However, many of the major features of the *context and capabilities* solution are also present in this proposal as well:
+Many of the major features of the *context and capabilities* solution are common with this proposal:

 - Users can inject context into deeply called functions without having to adjust the signatures of their ancestors by setting up a proper "context inheritance" scheme.
 - `capabilities` may accept generic types rather than concrete types to be bound to them.
 This is something which can be easily emulated using bundle types as shown above.
-- Lifetime and trait bounds on `with` blocks are represented by regular lifetime and type bounds on the references in the context parameter.
+- Lifetime and trait bounds on `with` blocks are represented in the typed context injection proposal by regular lifetime and type bounds on the references in the context parameter.

 Finally, there are several advantages to this proposal over the *context and capabilities* solution:

-- Typed context injection is presented to the user as a familiar function parameter rather than as new syntax, making it easier for both Rust beginners and veterans to learn.
+- Typed context injection is presented to the user as a familiar function parameter rather than as new syntax and module items, making it easier for both Rust beginners and veterans to learn.
 - This strong interaction with preexisting Rust systems reduces the complexity required to make a useful MVP of this feature while still providing plenty of space to make the feature more advanced and convenient after it has been stabilized.
 - Because contexts are real objects, they can be manipulated generically.
-For example, one could create a method to automatically transform `HashMap<EntityId, T>` components into their corresponding `T` instance given a source `EntityId`.
+For example, one could create a method to automatically transform `HashMap<EntityId, T>` components into references to their corresponding `T` instances given a source `EntityId`.
 This is something which is much more awkward to do in the *context and capabilities* proposal.
 - Macro and trait magicians can use the fact that `CxRaw` is just a type parameterized by a tuple to collect the full context of a function.
 This could be used, for example, to automate context injection in entity-component-systems schedulers, which rely on being able to enumerate the context requested by a function to automatically fetch and provide the function the appropriate context when the scheduler decides to execute it.

 ---

 Portions of this RFC have already been implemented in userland.
-This [playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=df715558ebe5d4ce82892793ef1fd516), for example, contains a semi-complete implementation of `CxRaw` coercion (modulo nested contexts and type inference) in userland.
+This [Rust playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=df715558ebe5d4ce82892793ef1fd516), for example, contains a semi-complete implementation of `CxRaw` coercion (modulo nested contexts and type inference) in userland.
 Unfortunately, there are several reasons for which the entire feature cannot be fully implemented in userland:

 - It is not possible to implement the type deduplication and inheritance mechanisms described in this RFC in userland because type aliases cannot rely on trait inference to make complex type-based decisions.
-This makes the mechanism essentially useless because it fails to properly solve the deep context injection problem mentioned in the [motivation section](#motivation).
+This makes the userland implementation essentially useless because it fails to properly solve the deep context injection problem mentioned in the [motivation section](#motivation).
 - It is not possible to implement proper generic inference in userland.
-This, once again, makes the mechanism essentially useless because it fails to properly solve a variant of the deep context injection problem involving generics as mentioned in the [motivation section](#motivation).
+This, once again, makes the userland implementation essentially useless because it fails to properly solve a variant of the deep context injection problem involving generics as mentioned in the [motivation section](#motivation).
 - `Cx` is limited to a fixed arity.
-The complexity of the reborrowing macro and trait resolution grows quadratically with respect to this arity.
+The complexity of the macro-generated syntax and trait resolution grows quadratically with respect to this arity.
 - This system slows the compiler to a crawl.
-From the experience of the author, just 20 invocations of this macro in a somewhat involved module causes rust-analyzer fly-check and type analysis times to become unbearable.
+From my limited experience trying to integrate this prototype into my codebase, just 20 invocations of this macro in a somewhat involved module caused rust-analyzer fly-check and type analysis times to become unbearable.

 # Prior art
 [prior-art]: #prior-art